Spokenly Logo

 Three Kinds of Speech Recognition Software

-The phrase "speech recognition software" covers three different tasks, and most tools are strong at just one.
-Once you know which task you need, the shortlist gets short fast.
+The phrase "speech recognition software" covers three different jobs, and most tools are strong at just one.
+Once you know which job you need, the list of candidates narrows quickly.

 Speak and the words appear at the cursor.
-This is the everyday use case for email, notes, and documents.
-Spokenly, Apple Dictation, Wispr Flow, and SuperWhisper live here.
+This is the everyday use case for email, notes, documents, and chat.
+Spokenly, Wispr Flow, SuperWhisper, Apple Dictation, and Google Docs Voice Typing live here.
+Searches for dictation software, speech to text software, and voice to text software all point at this same job.

 Voice control (command and control)

-Drive the computer by voice: open apps, click, and run macros.
+Drive the computer by voice: open apps, click buttons, and run macros.
 Dragon, Windows Voice Access, and Talon Voice are built for this.
 It is also what people once meant by classic voice recognition software.

 Transcription

 Turn recorded audio or meetings into text after the fact.
-Otter.ai handles live meetings, and MacWhisper transcribes files locally with speaker labels.
+Otter.ai handles live meetings with speaker labels, and MacWhisper transcribes files locally with subtitle export.

-The 10 Best Speech Recognition Tools of 2026
+The 15 Best Dictation and Speech Recognition Tools of 2026

 Spokenly icon: Best Overall